C2SP/C2SP/tlog-cosignature.md

 "timestamp" is the time at which the cosignature was generated, as seconds since the UNIX epoch (January 1, 1970 00:00 UTC).

-"signature" is an [RFC 8032][] signature from the witness public key over the message defined in the next section.
+"signature" is an Ed25519 ([RFC 8032][]) signature from the witness public key over the message defined in the next section.

 ## Signed message